 If you are renting in a condominium, you not only need a lease with the landlord, but will also need to apply to the condo association.
 Small fees are also likely as part of the application and move-in.
 Expect a two-week period for the approval process.

-With both a lease and condo approval required, don't wait until the last minute to find your perfect place.
-If you need to move in on June 1, start your search about five weeks earlier.
-This gives you two weeks of searching and making a choice, followed by three weeks to enter into a lease and get any condo approval done.
+With both a lease and potentially association approval required, don't wait until the last minute to find your perfect place.
+If you have a required move-in date, start your search about five weeks earlier.
+This gives you two weeks of searching and making a choice, followed by three weeks to enter into a lease and get any condo/association approval completed.
 Timing is critical to avoid surprises.